moritzshore/miljotools/README.md

 3. Coming soon..

-## Add your own functions/code/workflows <a name="add"></a>
+## Add your own <a name="add"></a>

-If you have a function / code / workflow / etc. which you would like to add to this package, please contact the maintainer for developer access.
+If you have a function / code / workflow / script / etc. which you would like to add to this package, please contact the maintainer for developer access.